braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/email/css_inline.md

   - email

 ---

 # CSS inlining

-## What is css inlining?
+## What is CSS inlining?

-CSS Inlining is a form of email preprocessing that moves styles in a CSS style sheet into the body of an HTML email.
+CSS inlining is a form of email preprocessing that moves styles in a CSS style sheet into the body of an HTML email.
 The term "inlining" refers to the fact that styles are applied "inline" to individual HTML elements.

-## Why use css inlining?
+## Why use CSS inlining?

 For some email clients, CSS inlining can improve the way that emails render and help ensure that your emails look the way you expect.

-## How do i enable/disable css inlining?
+## How do I enable or disable CSS inlining?

 You can control whether CSS inlining is turned on or off for any email message through a checkbox in the **Sending Info** tab of the HTML Composer, and the **Advanced** tab of the Drag & Drop Editor.